-Based on an argument for d-type orbitals by Brion et al., Lytviniuk et al. have concluded that the discrepancies between experiment and theory stem from distortion of the incoming and outgoing electron waves participating in the ionization process.
+Based on an argument for d-type orbitals by Brion et al., 62 Lytviniuk et al. have concluded that the discrepancies between experiment and theory stem from distortion of the incoming and outgoing electron waves participating in the ionization process.
 The underlying idea of the argument is as follows.
-Briefly, atomic d-orbitals have gerade symmetry and the zero-gradient component of the position-space wave function, which contributes to the p = 0 component in momentum-space, appears at the nuclear position, where the influences of the target potential to the incoming and outgoing electron waves should be sizable.
+Briefly, atomic d-orbitals have gerade symmetry and the zero-gradient component of the position-space wave function, which contributes to the p = 0 component in momentumspace, appears at the nuclear position, where the influences of the target potential to the incoming and outgoing electron waves should be sizable.
 Hence, the low-momentum component of the d-orbital is substantially affected by distortion of the electron waves from plane waves.
 It has long been argued that such distorted-wave effects may possibly take place also for molecular orbitals with zero-gradient wave function components in the nuclear and/or internuclear positions.
-With these considerations in mind, Lytviniuk et al. examined the 3-D visualization of the molecular orbitals and found that the $2t_1$ , 3e, and $1t_1$ orbitals exhibit zero-gradient components in the internuclear (cage) region; they thus attributed the differences between experiment and theory to distorted-wave effects.
+62,63 With these considerations in mind, Lytviniuk et al. examined the 3-D visualization of the molecular orbitals and found that the 2t1, 3e, and 1t1 orbitals exhibit zero-gradient components in the internuclear (cage) region; they thus attributed the differences between experiment and theory to distorted-wave effects.
 Nevertheless, the above discussion does not fully account for the observed disagreements.
-In spite of considerable deviations from theory being observed also for the $7t_2$ and $\{5t_2+5a_1\}$ bands, there is no zero-gradient component in the cage region for these molecular orbitals.
+In spite of considerable deviations from theory being observed also for the $7t_2$ and $\{5t_2 + 5a_1\}$ bands, there is no zero-gradient component in the cage region for these molecular orbitals.
 A full understanding of the experimental results therefore requires consideration of additional effects.

 The influence of molecular vibration is a possible source of the observed differences, and indeed it gives a rational explanation of most experimental results.
-To illustrate this, the experimental momentum profiles are compared with the HAQM and BOMD calculations, in which vibrational effects are taken into account.
-The results for the $7t_2$ , and $2t_1+3e$ ionization bands are shown in Fig. 3, and those for the $\{1t_1+6t_2\}$ , $\{5t_2+5a_1\}$ , and $4a_1$ bands in Fig. 4.
+To illustrate this, the experimental momentum profiles are compared with the HAQM and BOMD calculations in which vibrational effects are taken into account.
+The results for the 7t2 and $\{2t_1 + 3e\}$ ionization bands are shown in Fig. 3, and those for the $\{1t_1 + 6t_2\}$, $\{5t_2 + 5a_1\}$, and $4a_1$ bands in Fig. 4.
 In the figures, the HAQM and BOMD momentum profiles are shown as red solid- and black dashed-lines, respectively, while the equilibrium geometry calculations are depicted by blue solid-lines.
-In addition, the experimental $7t_2$ momentum profile multiplied by a factor of 1.35 is also shown in Fig. 3(a) for ease of comparison in shape with theory.
-It is immediately clear from inspecting the figures that the HAQM and BOMD approaches consistently quantify the influence of nuclear dynamics on the momentum profiles.
-The good accordance of the HAQM calculation, which is based on the harmonic approximation, with the BOMD calculation strongly suggests that the influence of vibrational anharmonicity is negligibly small for these momentum profiles, being consistent with our earlier studies on furan and dimethyl ether.

-Fig. 3.
-Comparison between experimental and theoretical momentum profiles for the (a) $7t_2$ , (b) $\{2t_1+3e\}$ , and (c) $\{7t_2+2t_1+3e\}$ orbitals of adamantane.
-The red, dashed-, and blue solid-lines represent the HAQM, BOMD, and equilibrium geometry calculations, respectively.
+FIG. 2.
+Experimental and theoretical momentum profiles for the (a) $7t_2$, (b) $\{2t_1 + 3e\}$, (c) $\{1t_1 + 6t_2\}$, (d) $\{5t_2 + 5a_1\}$, and (e) $4a_1$ ionization bands of adamantane.
+The solid lines represent the theoretical momentum profiles calculated at the equilibrium geometry.
+The figures in inset are the theoretical contour plots of molecular orbitals in position space.